-The Education Reform Act, 1996 (amended by the School Standards and Framework Act 1988) explains that "each pupil in attendance at a community, foundation or voluntary school shall on each school day take part in an act of collective worship".
-At Henlow Church of England Academy the arrangements for collective worship are the responsibility for the governors after consultation with the Headteacher.
+In accordance with The School Standards and Framework Act 1998, at Henlow Church of England Academy the arrangements for collective worship are the responsibility for the governors after consultation with the Headteacher.
 The Headteacher is then responsible for ensuring that daily acts of collective worship take place.

 It is acknowledged that being involved in an act of collective worship can make a lively and relevant contribution to the personal growth of each individual pupil; aiming to assist in their search for meaning and in the development of their own spiritual and moral values.
 As collective worship and assembly are not one and the same thing, worship at Henlow Church of England Academy aims to reflect something different and 'special' from ordinary activities.
+Return to contents

-STATEMENT OF AIMS
+AIMS